Moerliy/Godot-SuperWallpaper-Template/README.md

 3. **Extend Logic**

-   * Edit or add GDScript files under `res://scripts/`.
+   * Edit or add C# files under the Scripts directory.
-   * Hook into signals (e.g., input events, time of day) for dynamic behavior.
+   * Hook into the event system for dynamic behavior that responds to workspace changes, window events, and more.

 4. **Export Targets**

    * **Linux (Wayland)**: Ready out of the box.
    * **Android** / **Windows** / **macOS**: Templates and export presets will arrive in upcoming releases.

+📖 **Architecture Guide**: Understand the codebase with our **[Project Structure](../../wiki/Project-Structure)** documentation.

 ---